StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 How do the NPC Pilots work?
 -
 * Currently, they are just re-skinned Grunts.
 They have max accuracy, increased movement speed, and can use any Pilot primary.
 They have a 10% chance to spawn along Grunts in drop pods (à la Battle of Demeter).
 Since they're just Grunt model-swaps, they will only grant 1 point when killed in Attrition.
 They have 200 HP (same as a human player) but are nowhere near as intelligent.
-* There is also a rare chance for NPC "Ghost Pilots" to spawn that function similarly to Sniper Spectres.
-The difference is that they're even less common and will have suppressed versions of any primary, not just snipers, and they will not appear on the minimap.
+* There is also a rare chance for NPC "Ghost Pilots" to spawn.
+They function almost identically to Sniper Spectres.
+The only difference is that they're even less common and will have suppressed versions of any primary, not just snipers, and will not appear on the minimap.
 * Grunts also only have male voice lines, so only male Pilot models are used.
 I'm hoping to *eventually* get some to spawn in the dropship with you for the intro.
 Wall-running seems to be near-impossible to implement… at the present moment.